CesiumGS/cesium-native/README.md

 ### ⭐Prerequisites

-* Visual Studio 2017 (or newer) or GCC v7.x+.
+* Visual Studio 2017 (or newer), GCC v7.x+, Clang 10+.
 Other compilers may work but haven't been tested.
 * CMake

 ### :rocket:Getting Started